 The short version

-I’m a 37-year-old former professional translator retraining as an electronics engineer with a cybersecurity specialization.
+I’m a 37-year-old former professional translator retraining as an economist.
 I spent fifteen years translating technical documents across three languages.
-Then AI reshaped my industry, and I decided to stop describing systems and start building them.
+Then AI reshaped my industry, and I decided to stop describing systems and start understanding them.

 This website is where I think out loud about the things that keep me up at night: how technology reshapes societies, where the global economy is heading, what it means to rebuild a career from scratch at midlife, and why curiosity might be the most undervalued skill of the 21st century.